St. Louis Symphony Orchestra: History

-Following the departure of Hans Vonk as music director after the 2001-2002 season, Itzhak Perlman served as music adviser to the orchestra from 2002 to 2004.
+Following the departure of Hans Vonk as music director after the 2001–2002 season, Itzhak Perlman served as music adviser to the orchestra from 2002 to 2004.
 In December 2003, the symphony's board announced David Robertson as the next music director of the orchestra, effective with the 2005/06 season.

 In January 2005, a labor dispute led to a cancellation of concerts for two months.
 Before the musicians could vote on the terms of the new contract, management changed the locks to Powell Hall without notifying them.
 Auditions were cancelled, and the health insurance for musicians was cancelled without notice as well.
 Whilst the musicians considered themselves to be 'locked out', management considered this action to be an illegal strike, since the players' attorney, Leonard Leibowitz, had advised them against filing certain documents as required by law.
 The National Labor Relations Board agreed with management.
 After a two-month period of negotiations, the musicians agreed to a ten-week reduction from a 52-week season, and 30% wage reductions.
 Upon returning to the stage, the musicians enacted a "Vote of No Confidence" on Executive Director Randy Adams.
 Both parties then reached a mutual agreement under which they agreed to refer to the eight-week period as a "Work Stoppage" and the "Vote of No Confidence" was rescinded.
 In March 2005, the musicians and Adams agreed to a new contract.

-From 2005–2018, the SLSO music director was David Robertson.
+From 2005 to 2018, the SLSO music director was David Robertson.
 During Robertson's tenure, the St. Louis Symphony Orchestra has partnered with St. Louis Public Radio to broadcast its subscription concerts live every Saturday night during its regular season, since the fall of 2010, after the sale of the St. Louis classical radio station KFUO.
 Robertson conducted the orchestra's first-ever appearance at The Proms in September 2012.
 In 2013, Robertson's contract was extended through the 2015/16 season, and a further contract extension, announced in March 2014, was through the 2017/18 season.
 Robertson's tenure as SLSO music director concluded at the end of the 2017/2018 season.